ElaMCB/build-an-ai-agent-for-enterprise/README.md

    ```

 3. **Initialize the agent**:
-   - In the Streamlit sidebar, click "Initialize Agent"
+   - In the Streamlit sidebar, choose provider (DeepSeek/OpenAI) and click "Initialize Agent"
-   - This loads the policy documents into the vector database
+   - This loads policy documents and builds/loads the FAISS index

 4. **Try example queries**:
    - Policy questions: "What is the expense policy for client meals?"